-About Bridgton & Harrison
+Bridgton & Harrison

 The towns of Bridgton and Harrison, Maine capture a perfect slice of lakeside beauty.
 The White Mountains, including the breathtaking Mount Washington, rise above them, and the forests blanket the community with a verdant canopy.
-With the Shawnee Peak Ski Area and 33 lakes and ponds nearby, the outdoor recreation opportunities are endless.
+With the Pleasant Mountain Ski Area and 33 lakes and ponds nearby, the outdoor recreation opportunities are endless.
 Only 40-minutes from North Conway, New Hampshire and an hour from Portland, these delightful towns are a great place to enjoy the best of Maine.

 Things to Do in Bridgton and Harrison